TimYouell15/Kaggle_Digit_Recognizer/README.md

 # Kaggle_Digit_Recognizer
-Project repo for the Kaggle introductory competition 'Digit Recognizer'.
+This is a machine learning project repo for the Kaggle.com introductory competition 'Digit Recognizer' using Python.

-I've put my own twist on this project with an image input - converting handwritten numbers into digital ones.
+I've put my own twist on this project with an image input - converting the image of handwritten numbers into digital ones.